Just the tip

 So it's not surprising that some people are completely oblivious to the fact that tipping your dive guide or instructor is a "thing".
 It's an odd and slightly awkward topic to approach, especially coming from the other side of the planet where the custom is not as traditional.

 But a lot of people often ask - what is customary to tip in the diving industry?
 A good rule of thumb to go by is that tipping your dive crew is a lot like tipping a server.
-15 to 20 percent of your bill is fairly standard this side of the world, most often that equates to around $15 to $20 a day for boat trips, or $5 - $10 per tank.
+The custom is obviously different dependant on your locality.
+Which is, in fact, the dictionary definition of the word.
+However, 15 to 20 percent of your bill is fairly standard this side of the world, which most often that equates to around $15 to $20 a day for boat trips, or $5 - $10 per tank.
+Gratuity is divided differently, dependant on the operator.
+Some operators split on the boat, some keep their individual tips, some split between the entire crew - land and water.
+If in doubt, the best thing to do is to ask at your dive shop and they will be happy to fill you in on their way of doing things fairly.
+Obviously if your guide sucked, you are well within your right to make them sing for it.
+Maybe do a little dance in their speedos while they're at it.
+Or just tell them, you suck.
+Ruin their day, and walk away with a few extra dollars in your pocket to spend on sweets.

-It's not exactly a well hidden fact that the scuba industry is not an extremely lucrative business to be in.
+It's hardly a well hidden secret that the scuba industry is not an extremely lucrative business to be in.
 It costs a lot of time and money to become an experienced dive professional, with not a large monetary return.

 I know it's cliché, but it's true...
 We all do it because we love the job, but that's not to say the days aren't long and tiresome.
-On top of all the fun swimming with the fishies stuff; tanks have to be lugged and filled, boats have to be maintained, gear has to be serviced, dive bags have to be carried, smiles have to be smiled even when you don't feel like smiling, floors have to be mopped, dive centre toilets have to be cleaned ( and let me tell you, that can be a full time job in itself ), not to mention those lives that have to be saved.
-It's all in an honest days work.
+On top of all the fun swimming with the fishies stuff; tanks have to be lugged and filled, boats have to be maintained, gear has to be serviced, dive bags have to be carried, smiles have to be smiled even when you don't feel like smiling, floors have to be mopped, dive centre toilets have to be cleaned (and let me tell you, that can be a full time job in itself), and that's not to mention those lives that have to be saved.
+It's all in an honest day's work.

 It's a flooded and competitive industry and you will notice the costs don't rise with inflation to keep it affordable for customers, while the increasing bills still have to be paid.